Regulatory Compliance as a Strategic Weapon

 In a common data environment, AI can be used to facilitate model-driven decision making to proactively manage risk.
 In other words, this would allow you to inject artificial intelligence into the data fabric and use that as a decision making framework.
 This would allow institutions to proactively investigate incoming or even anticipated regulations, which is a fundamental shift from the first two versions of compliance architecture.

 From a risk perspective, AI introduces the ability to have real-time risk management.
-Many of the regulations that been put on hold around risk, credit, and liquidity will become possible.
+Many of the regulatory compliance that been put on hold around risk, credit, and liquidity will become possible.

 The data environment in V3 architecture can also serve as an on-ramp for integration with FinTech innovation.
 One of the biggest challenges for FinTech startups when working with the large financial institutions is the lack of good data access, which inhibits their ability to stand up pilots and Proof of Value projects (POVs).
 Banking institutions with clean, clear data access are going to have a competitive advantage when embracing new, innovative technologies.